eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

     // EUDI Wallet Documents Manager library
     implementation("eu.europa.ec.eudi:eudi-lib-android-wallet-document-manager:0.10.0")

-    // Optional: Use the identity-android library if you want to use the implementations for StorageEngine and SecureArea
+    // Optional: Use the multipaz-android library if you want to use the implementations for Storage and SecureArea
-    // for Android devices, provided by the OpenWallet Foundation implementation("com.android.identity:identity-android:202408.1") }
+    // for Android devices, provided by the OpenWallet Foundation implementation("org.multipaz:multipaz-android:0.90") }
 ```